dbbaskette/gpdb_installer/TROUBLESHOOTING.md

 | "Host key verification failed" | SSH key issues | Re-run SSH setup or manually copy keys |
 | "Port already in use" | Conflicting service | Stop PostgreSQL or change port |
 | "Disk space full" | Insufficient storage | Free up space or use different directory |

+### Remote Deployment Confusion

+**Symptom:** Tried to push the installer to every cluster node.

+**Solution:**
+You only need to use `push_to_server.sh` to copy the installer to a single server (the coordinator or primary node).
+The installer will handle distributing files and configuration to all other nodes during the installation process.